 Michael Solomon, a music and tech entrepreneur, had helped to arrange the concert as a show of thanks to the center, which had cared for his late fiancée before her death from sarcoma.

 Mike VI, who was 11 years old, was diagnosed in May of 2016 with spindle cell sarcoma, a malignant tumor derived from fibrous connective tissues of the bone.

 Composer Daniel Licht, best known for scoring the Showtime series Dexter, as well as video games Silent Hill and Dishonored, died Aug.
 2 from a rare form of sarcoma.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'sarcoma.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Origin of sarcoma
+Origin and Etymology of sarcoma

-Medical Definition of sarcoma
+medical Definition of sarcoma